ravenkls/Maze-Generator-and-Solver/readme.md

 4. Dequeue a node from the queue and start again from step 2

 ### Example
 Here is a 500x500 maze generated (Image size is 1001x1001) using the maze generation algorithm as described further above.
-And it has been solved using the Djikstra's algorithm implemented in this project.
+And it has been solved using the Dijkstra's algorithm implemented in this project.

 <img src="https://i.imgur.com/9UdY6ho.png">